jasonrbutler/Partner-Enablement-Playbook/README.md

-# Partner-Enablement-Playbook# Partner Development & Enablement Playbook 🤝
+# Partner Development & Enablement Playbook 🤝

 This repository outlines a technical framework for architecting a **Partner-First GTM strategy**.
 It focuses on the transition from manual relationship management to an automated "Ecosystem-Led Growth" (ELG) engine.